 Formal dining at Selwyn, whether at Formal Hall or on other occasions, is an important part of the tradition of our college.
 It is an opportunity to show off the College to family, friends, and colleagues.
 As such, it should be a civilised, enjoyable occasion for students and their guests.
 It is also vital that it should be a pleasant working environment for our staff.

 6.5.1 Code of Conduct for Formal Dining and Sensible Alcohol Consumption

 Drinking alcohol is part of the tradition of dining: in moderation, it can contribute to a formal and simultaneously relaxed, special atmosphere of such College occasions.
 Excessive alcohol consumption, on the other hand, often leads to anti-social, confrontational behaviour that spoils the occasion for other diners.
 It reduces your ability to empathise with other people, leads to rudeness and produces lack of consideration for the experience of other diners and those serving.
 At worst, it can put your safety, and the safety of others, at risk.

-As a community the Dean, the JCR President and the MCR President have therefore agreed the following principles of mutual respect:
+As a community the Deans, the JCR President and the MCR President have therefore agreed the following principles of mutual respect: